 Simplistic Beauty Through Floral Patterns

-Symbolic Tapestry: Patterns in Wild Rags
+Symbolic Wild Rags

 “Ladies in Chaps”, c.1920.